Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Notes:

-- When using ``required`` in validation rules, the ``Required`` **column/field must be set to** ``False`` or this will cause the rule to not work as expected (i.e. components were the attribute is expected to not be required due to the validation rules, will still be required).
+- When using the ``required`` validation rule, the ``Required`` column must ``False`` in the CSV, or the ``Required`` must be set to ``False`` in the JsonLD or this will cause the rule to not work as expected (i.e. components were the attribute is expected to not be required due to the validation rules, will still be required).

-  - Note: a warning will be raised for discrepancies in requirements settings are found when running validation.
+  - Note: While using the CLI, a warning will be raised for discrepancies in requirements settings are found when running validation.

 - ``required`` can be used in conjunction with other rules, without restriction.